KevinJKoning/BrowserBoxV5/docs/config-packages.md

 A: Check that your package.json has all required fields (name, version, description) and that all referenced files exist.

 **Q: Scripts fail to execute**
 A: Ensure your Python scripts have valid syntax and handle file loading correctly.
-Check that file requirement IDs match your script's file access code.
+Check that file requirement filenames match the exact filenames your script tries to access.

 **Q: Files not recognized during upload**
-A: Verify that your file requirement `defaultFilename` matches the uploaded file name (case-sensitive) or that the file extension is in `acceptedTypes`.
+A: Verify that your file requirement `filename` matches the uploaded file name exactly (case-sensitive) and that the file extension matches the specified `fileType`.

 **Q: Validation scripts don't show results**
 A: Validation scripts must output JSON with the expected schema structure.
 Check that your validation function prints the results JSON.